Nexmo/nexmo-developer/_documentation/en/verify/code-snippets/cancel-verify-request.md

 If the user decides to cancel the verification process, you should send a [control request](/api/verify#verify-control) to the Verify API.
 This will terminate the verification process even if the user supplied the correct code.

-> **Note**: The intended behavior for cancelling a Verify request is after 30 seconds, but before any second attempt is made.
+> **Note**: You can only cancel a [verification request](/verify/code-snippets/send-verify-request) after 30 seconds, but before any second attempt is made.

 Replace the following variables in the sample code with your own values: